vmware-archive/big-green-button-demo/README.md

 4. Type "start PORT_NAME" where PORT_NAME is the string identified in step 3.
 5. Type "status" to see the status of the button hardware.

+Note: If you do not see the button hardware when you run the "ports" command, it is possible you need CH340/CH341 USB drivers.
+You can download the Mac drivers from this link https://0xcf.com/2015/03/13/chinese-arduinos-with-ch340-ch341-serial-usb-chip-on-os-x-yosemite/#

 #### Concourse related variables

 There are a number of property values used by the controller when executing the Concourse pipeline.
 There are defaults for each and you can use the "config" command in the shell to view the current values.
 They can be overridden using the standard Spring value override mechanisms (e.g. via environment variables).